 The providers have slightly different approaches to discounts.
 Bluehost increases prices with each shorter billing term and keeps the renewal price the same.
 Meanwhile, SiteGround increases prices on longer billing terms but discounts the renewals with them.

 But when it comes to an actual choice, is the cheapest plan right for you, and is it offering the best value?
-I quickly analyzed all the plans that are offered, and here’s what I found.
+We quickly analyzed all the plans that are offered, and here's what we found.

 The plans worth looking at with SiteGround are GrowBig and GoGeek as that's where all the extra high-end services are available: